servirtium/README/README.md

 # Language Implementations in the Servirtium organization

-1. Java - [Servirtium-Java](https://github.com/servirtium/servirtium-java) (in this org) - ready to use
+1. Java - [Servirtium-Java](https://github.com/servirtium/servirtium-java) (in this org) - ready to use, but the Kotlin one below is better
 2. Python - [Servirtium-Python](https://github.com/servirtium/servirtium-python) - alpha quality (help needed)
 3. Ruby - [Servirtium-Ruby](https://github.com/servirtium/servirtium-ruby) - nearly complete
 4. Go - People wishing to lead development sought.